sonjawild/squirrels_puzzle_box/README.md

-# Code and Data accompanying 'Behavioural type drives discovery and exploitation of anthropogenic resources '
+# Code and Data accompanying 'Behavioural type drives discovery and exploitation of a novel foraging task'

 ## R Code
 Analysis, tables and supplementary figure can be fully reproduced with the available code.